 Asters are perennial flowers that grow best in full sun.
 They also happen to be one of the best flowers to plant in September.
 They do best with well-drained soil that is watered consistently.

 Unlike many other types of flowers, asters do well in Summer’s heat.
 They’re rather hardy, and they can last up until the first frost of the year.
-As a result, already grown flowers can be planted in September and then tended throughout the winter.
-This results in a fall’s worth of color as well as prepares the plants to bloom all next summer.
+As a result, already-grown flowers can be planted in September and then tended throughout the winter.
+This results in a fall’s worth of color and prepares the plants to bloom all next summer.

 While it seems that Spring is the best time to plant flowers, that isn’t always the case.
 In fact, some flowers, like peonies, actually do better when planted in the Fall.
 If you were to plant peonies in early spring, it could take longer for their beautiful blooms to develop and blossom.

 These garden classics are also perennials, so after you plant them once in September, they’ll come back year after year with the proper care.

 One of the most popular garden flowers around, zinnias are one of the best flowers to plant in September.
 They come in a wide variety of colors, and their tall stalks make it nearly impossible to miss these beautiful blooms in the garden.
 They’re also key in attracting pollinators at the end of the season.

 However, zinnias aren’t perennials, unlike most of the plants on this list.
-Instead, they’re annuals, which means you’ll need to replant them each year in order to enjoy these bright flowers.
+Instead, they’re annuals, meaning you’ll need to replant them each year to enjoy these bright flowers.
 Thankfully, you’ll only need to buy seeds once, as you can harvest and preserve seeds from your flowers the first year.